Friday February 23, 2024

 Sam and Sandy have an estate of $1 million.
 Their childrenAlice, Jim and Billare all in their mid-thirties.
 Alice is age 38 and Jim is age 37.
 They are both solid and responsible.
 However, Bill is 33 and is quite a creative person.
-Sandy says that "If Bill had a million dollars, he would use it creatively in three weeks."
+Sandy says that "If Bill had a million dollars, he would spend it creatively in three weeks."

 Because of their desire to treat everyone equally and to protect Bill from his creative spending habits, Sam and Sandy created a fairly typical plan for their circumstances.
 If one spouse passes away, the $1 million estate will be transferred to the survivor.
 When the survivor passes away, their favorite charity will receive a bequest of 10% of the estate.
 The other 90% will be divided.
 Alice and Jim will receive their shares outright.
 However, the third share will be transferred into a spendthrift trust with family advisor Steven as trustee.
 There will also be a successor trusteeFirst Bank from their local community.